There Must Be a Pony

 There Must Be a Pony is a 1986 American made-for-television drama film directed by Joseph Sargent.
-It is based on the novel of the same name by James Kirkwood Jr.
+It is based on the novel of the same name by James Kirkwood Jr., and the title refers to a common anecdote about optimism in the midst of adversity.

 Premise

 Marguerite Sydney is a celebrated Hollywood star attempting a comeback after a stay in a mental hospital, as well as trying to re-establish a relationship with her teenage son, and risking a romance with a mysterious new suitor.